Duke of Sutherland: Family history

-Sir Thomas Gower was created a baronet, of Sittenham in the County of York, by James I of England in 1620.
+Thomas Gower was created a baronet, of Stittenham in the County of York, by James I of England in 1620.
 This title was in the Baronetage of England.
-His son Thomas, the second Baronet, married Frances, daughter of Sir John Leveson.
+His son Thomas, the second Baronet, married Frances, daughter of John Leveson.
 Their grandson William, the fourth Baronet (who succeeded his unmarried elder brother), assumed the additional surname of Leveson.
-Sir William married Lady Jane (d.
+William married Lady Jane (d.
 1696), daughter of John Granville, 1st Earl of Bath and sister of Grace Carteret, 1st Countess Granville (see Earl Granville).
-Their son John, the fifth Baronet, was raised to the Peerage of England as Baron Gower, of Sittenham in the County of York, in 1706.
+Their son John, the fifth Baronet, was raised to the Peerage of England as Baron Gower, of Stittenham in the County of York, in 1706.
 His son, the second Baron, served three times as Lord Privy Seal.
 In 1746 he was created Viscount Trentham, of Trentham in the County of Stafford, and Earl Gower.
 Both titles are in the Peerage of Great Britain.

 His eldest surviving son from his first marriage, Granville, the second Earl, was also a prominent politician.
 In 1786 he was created Marquess of Stafford in the Peerage of Great Britain.
 Lord Stafford married secondly Lady Louisa Egerton, daughter of Scroop Egerton, 1st Duke of Bridgewater.
 His son from his third marriage to Lady Susanna Stewart, Lord Granville Leveson-Gore, was created Earl Granville in 1833, a revival of the title created for his great-great-aunt in 1715.

 Lord Stafford was succeeded by his eldest son from his second marriage, George.
 He married Elizabeth Sutherland, 19th Countess of Sutherland.
 In 1803 he succeeded to the vast estates of his maternal uncle Francis Egerton, 3rd Duke of Bridgewater.
 In 1833 he was created Duke of Sutherland in the Peerage of the United Kingdom for his support for the Reform Act 1832.